26 December 2014

 29 October 2014

-Evening (starring Vanessa Redgrave, Clare Danes and Mamie Gummer)
+Evening (Vanessa Redgrave, Clare Danes, Mamie Gummer)

-I assume that Amazon recommended this DVD to me because it features Meryl Streep, whom I consider one of the greatest living actresses; I have enjoyed many of her films, and the reviews of this were generally good, so I put it on my wishlist.
+I assume that Amazon recommended this DVD to me because it features Meryl Streep, whom I consider one of the greatest living actresses.
+I have enjoyed many of her films, and the reviews of this were generally good, so I put it on my wishlist.

 ‘Evening’ was something I received for my birthday earlier in the year and which we watched last night.
 The blurb didn’t say much, other than that it was a heart-rending tear-jerker, but the cover looked appealing.
 We weren’t too sure what to expect, and wondered if it was going to be rather morbid at first, since the main character, brilliantly portrayed by Vanessa Redgrave, is an elderly woman called Ann who is evidently at the last stage of a serious illness.
 She has two daughters who seem to spend their time arguing; one is a traditional family woman with a career, the other has floated around between different jobs and boyfriends, and admits to being phobic about commitment.